nolim1t/nolim1t.github.io/_drafts/2010s-decade-in-review.md

 * Formed another startup from a win at startup weekend
 * Started being more transient as an experiment, Spent time (1+ months) in Taiwan / South Korea / Phillipines / United States / Thailand / Cambodia / Vietnam).
 * Started selling / giving away stuff in hopes to be even more transient.
+* Last year attending Ruby Kaigi (could not fit it in)
 * Ended off the year in Siem Reap and start the next with a sunrise at Angor Wat.
 * Attended web summit for the first time